 Space Mountain is a beloved attraction at Walt Disney World for so many guests.
-The attraction has been around for 45 years and appears to be unwavering for guests in terms of popularity and their love and enjoyment for this roller coaster.
+The attraction has been around for more than forty-five years and appears to be unwavering for guests in terms of popularity and their love and enjoyment for this roller coaster.
 It is a really unique and interesting attraction, too!
-Here are 9 facts and secrets about Space Mountain:
+Here are nine facts and secrets about Space Mountain:

 9 – Attraction facts: